Emilie3008/MScThesis_2023_2024/README.md

-# Energy Grid Design For Fast Reactors Sensitivity Calculations
+# Energy Grid Design For Fast Reactor Sensitivity Calculations

 This code was developed as a part of my master science thesis in physics engineering at ULB, in a collaboration with the Belgian Nuclear Center SCK CEN.